sjhoeksma/restoff/README.md

 	* Tests to verify order of pending changes
 	 	* edit record A, edit A again: 2nd edit also contains 1st edit
 	* Support rolling back a pending change
+	* Replace concurrency option with a plugin model
+	  * This also will allow support for custom merge conflict resolution
 * Next major features
 	* support non-standard get/put/post.
 		- Example: a request GET actually does a delete